thehapyone/Volvo-Assignment/README.md

  - In as much as possible, keep the relationship or hierarchy structure of the JSON as much as possible.
  - I advise having a 3 table relationship layout:
     - **Service_Info** Table: This table will hold the core service events information and also gives an overview of the service carried out.
 Based on this, it was decided that the table should house the
-    fields: ```'id', 'time', 'version', 'product', 'backendRegion', 'xRequestId', 'privacyClass', 'flowId', 'contentCategory', 'requestId'```.
-The `requestId` allows the table to be able to reference service contents data.
+    fields: ```'id', 'time', 'version', 'product', 'backendRegion', 'xRequestId', 'privacyClass', 'flowId', 'contentCategory'```.
+The `id` allows the table to be able to reference service contents data.
     - **Service_Content** Table: This table is responsible for the contents of the service delivered.
 It holds the service content data from the JSON data.
-It contains the following fields : ```'requestId', 'serviceId', 'subId', 'vin', 'serviceProviderName', 'serviceMainType', 'serviceStatus', 'startTime', 'endTime', 'startLocation', 'endLocation'```.
+It contains the following fields : ```'id', 'requestId', 'serviceId', 'subId', 'vin', 'serviceProviderName', 'serviceMainType', 'serviceStatus', 'startTime', 'endTime', 'startLocation', 'endLocation'```.
 The `predictedStartTime & predictedEndTime` is discarded considering there is little difference with the `startTime & endTime`.
 The information contained in both the `startLocation & endLocation` has been serialized as one single comma separated string like this `longitude,latitude = -122.034363,37.387703`.
 The reason behind is to reduce query time in fetching location information, and also making it simple to read.
     - **Service_Dev** Table: This table holds mostly development information about the service which not be that useful to buisness analyst but might still be important for debug, logging or referrence purpose.
 It is a seperated and is linked to the main Service_Info table using the `id` field.
 The table holds the following fields: ```'id', 'application', 'applicationVersion', 'buildVersion', 'environment', 'origin', 'channel', 'path', 'method'```
  - The **flowId** key can be used to cluster service transition together.
 We can use that to track how well a service events took.